Over the past two years, I have immersed myself in two things - sales and marketing webinars and Sesame Street.

 - Is the right data being shared with the right people at the right time?

-- Does sales know when marketing is running campaigns?
+- Do sales know when marketing is running campaigns?
 Do they have ready access to those campaign results?
 Where do you buy tickets?

-- Does marketing know when new business closes or when business is lost?
+- Does marketing know when the new business closes or when the business is lost?
 Is feedback (even anecdotally) being shared across the teams?
-Who’s showing up on opening night?
+Who’s showing up on the opening night?

 - Is there a feedback loop with company leadership to show progress on company goals?